 There are only a few settings to configure in this section, but these are very important.
-Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important syndication and search engine indexing options.
+Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important content syndication and search engine indexing settings.

-The step-by-step tutorial below shows you how to configure your WordPress Reading Settings.
+The tutorial below shows you how to configure your WordPress Reading Settings.

-Configuring Your WordPress Site – Reading Settings – Step-By-Step Tutorial
+Configuring Your WordPress Site – Reading Settings – Tutorial

-Click on Settings > Reading in your main WordPress dashboard menu …
+Select Settings > Reading in your WordPress menu …

-(Settings – Reading)
+(WP Settings Menu – Reading)

-(WordPress – Reading Settings Screen)
+(WordPress – Reading Settings)